-- For methadone, taper by 5-10 mg/day with last dose given on day of hospital discharge. - For buprenorphine/naloxone, taper by 2/0.5 mg 4/1 mg/day with last dose given on day of hospital discharge. - Discharge should not be delayed in order to complete a taper. - DO NOT write an outpatient prescription for methadone - DO NOT write an outpatient prescription for buprenorphine/naloxone unless you are a qualified clinician (waivered with a DEA "X" number) and after reviewing the prescription with the clinician who will be taking over the buprenorphine/naloxone as an outpatient.
-Consider calling the pharmacy to ensure the prescription went through insurance prior to discharging the patient. - Refer the patient to addiction treatment by contacting your social worker.
+- For methadone, taper by 5-10 mg/day with last dose given on day of hospital discharge. - For buprenorphine/naloxone, taper by 2/0.5 mg 4/1 mg/day with last dose given on day of hospital discharge. - Discharge should not be delayed in order to complete a taper. - DO NOT write an outpatient prescription for methadone - Refer the patient to addiction treatment by contacting your social worker.
 This should not delay discharge plans.
 You can also refer your patient to the MA Statewide Helpline 1-800-327-5050 or www.helpline-online.com